Ehiosu-Evbenaye/heat-exchanger-optimisation-matlab/reports/reports.md

 | Case Studies | Applying the model to real-world scenarios (e.g., HVAC systems). |

 ## 6. Appendix: Manual Calculation References
-Data and spreadsheets used for these validations will soon be stored in
+Data and spreadsheets used for these validations will soon be stored in verification https://github.com/Ehiosu-Evbenaye/heat-exchanger-optimisation-matlab/tree/main/verification